Wondering how to add voice-over to PowerPoint projects?

 Voice-over to PowerPoint Guide

 When it comes to voice-over PowerPoint projects, there is a right way and a less right way.
-First let’s cover the latter, most basic form of this process, which is to record audio and insert it immediately.
+First, let’s cover the latter, most basic form of this process: recording audio and inserting it immediately.
 Most people do this within the confines of the PowerPoint application itself.

 Why add voice-over?

 There are all kinds of uses for recorded voice-over in PowerPoint.

 Social media videos - an animated social media post could be made with PowerPoint.
 You may think that social media posts require some intense photoshop skills, but the truth is: they don’t!

 You can quickly put together social posts via PowerPoint, add a voice-over, and export them in a video format.

 Animated Explainer Videos – there are countless functions in PowerPoint.
 While most people will think of PowerPoint as the software used for lectures and business presentations, it is much more than that.

 You can even make awesome looking explainer videos with PowerPoint.
 Look at the example below:

 Adding a professional voice-over will immediately elevate an explainer video made with PowerPoint.
 Voice-over PowerPoint Presentation – add some voice-over to your PowerPoint projects.